bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 #### Generate a private key

-For acquiring an SSL Certificate you need to provide to your CA an RSA Private Key and a CSR (Certificate Singing Request).
-Those can also be used for creating self-signed certificates.
-To generate them you need the openssl toolkit which can be install with one of the following ways according to your platform.
+As mentioned earlier, to enable SSL support you need a private key, your certificate and the certificate chain.
+For that process you will need the openssl toolkit which can be installed with one of the following ways according to your platform.

 |Platform|Install method|
 |:-------|:-------------|